gaphor/gaphor/docs/gaphor-services.md

         dep.supplier = components[param_name]
 ```

 With all elements in the model, we can create a diagram.
-Let's drop the components
+Let's drop the
-and dependencies on the diagram and let auto-layouting do it's magic.
+components and dependencies on the diagram and let auto-layout do its magic.

 To make the dependency look good, we have to add a style sheet.
 If you create a
 new diagram via the GUI, this element is automatically added.